7 Five Parameters

 Stability means that the relationship between the columns is the same for three categories of rows: the data, the Preceptor table, and the larger population from which both are drawn.

 Lifespan changes over time.
-In fact, between 1960 and 2015, life expectancy for the total population in the United States increased by almost 10 years from 69.7 years in 1960 to 79.4 years in 2015.
+In fact, between 1960 and 2015, life expectancy for the total population in the United States increased by almost 10 years.
 Therefore, our estimates for the future may need some adjustment — that is, to add years to our predicted life expectancy to account for a global change in lifespan over time.

 When we are confronted with this uncertainty, we can consider making our timeframe smaller.
 After all, if we confined the data to candidates post-1980, we would expect more stability in lifespan.
-This modification may be appropriate, but it limits our data.
-Stability, in essence, allows us to ignore the issue of time.
+This modification may be appropriate, but it limits our inferences.

 “We collect data… for all candidates running in a gubernatorial election from 1945 to 2012.
 We limit attention to the two candidates who received the highest number of votes.”

 This data is, then, highly representative of gubernatorial candidates, as it includes every candidate from 1945 to 2012.
-However, there is one large caveat: only the two candidates with the most votes are included in the dataset.
+However, there is one large caveat: only the two candidates with the most votes are included in the data set.
 This is unfortunate, as we would ideally look at all gubernatorial candidates (regardless of votes).
-Regardless, we still deem the dataset to be representative enough of our larger population.

 In this regression, our mathematical formula is: